Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Intensity mapping with Lyman- emission from Loeb-Rybicki haloes

 The specific intensity (in units of photons cm$^{-2}$ s$^{-1}$ sr$^{-1}$ Hz$^{-1}$) of such a Lyman-$\alpha$ halo in a uniform, spherical medium undergoing Hubble expansion is written as ${I}(\tilde{p},\tilde{\nu})$ in terms of the dimensionless impact parameter $\tilde{p}$, defined as $\tilde{p} = \tilde{r} \sqrt{1-\mu^2}$, where $\mu \equiv \cos \theta$ is the direction of emission relative to the radius vector at radius $r$, with $\tilde{r} \equiv r/r_*$ and the normalized frequency shift from the Lyman-$\alpha$ resonance being given by $\tilde{\nu} \equiv |\nu - \nu_{\rm Lya}|/\nu_*$.
 The intensity, in turn, is conventionally expressed\footnote{ Technically, we are calling $I$ here what was defined as $J$ in \citet{loeb1999}, hence the additional factor of $4 \pi$ in the denominator with respect to the expression in that work.} in units of $I_* = \dot{N}_{\alpha}/(4 \pi r_*^2)$, that is, $\tilde{I} = I/I_*$ where $\dot{N}_{\alpha}$ is the emissivity rate of Lyman-$\alpha$ photons.
 The intensity integrated over all frequencies, is, in turn, expressed as

 and measured in units of photons cm$^{-2}$ s$^{-1}$ sr$^{-1}$.
-The above intensities are defined at the source frame.
-For conversion to the observer's frame, $ \tilde{I}(\tilde{p}, \tilde{\nu})$ needs to be divided by $(1+z)^2$, and thus $\tilde{I}(\tilde{p})$ needs to be divided by $(1+z)^3$, due to the fact that the phase space density, $I(\tilde{p},\tilde{\nu})/\nu^2$ is conserved during Hubble expansion.
+The above intensities are defined at the source frame. { For conversion to the observer's frame, $ \tilde{I}(\tilde{p}, \tilde{\nu})$ needs to be divided by $(1+z)^2$, due to the fact that the phase space density, $I(\tilde{p},\tilde{\nu})/\nu^2$ is conserved during Hubble expansion.
+Thus, $\tilde{I}(\tilde{p})$, which contains one further factor of $\nu$}, needs to be divided by $(1+z)^3$.
 A Monte Carlo calculation can be used to derive the shape of the profile $\tilde{I}(\tilde{p})$ as a function of the dimensionless impact parameter, as shown in Fig. 1 of \citet{loeb1999}.
 The maximum of the intensity occurs at zero impact parameter, and its value is found to be $\tilde{I}(0) = 0.2$.

 Putting it all together, the central intensity of the radiation from Loeb-Rybicki haloes, in units of ergs cm$^{-2}$ s$^{-1}$ sr$^{-1}$ is given by:

 in which $\nu_{\rm obs} = \nu_{\rm Lya}/(1+z)$ is the observed frequency of the radiation in terms of the redshift of emission $z$ and $h_{\rm P}$ is Planck's constant.
 The above now needs to be converted into the (observed) \textit{specific} intensity, i.e. that measured in ergs cm$^{-2}$ s$^{-1}$ sr$^{-1} $ Hz$^{-1}$.
 For this, one typically considers the intensity spread over the observed bandwidth, or frequency interval.
 The latter is given by the observed frequency width at half maximum of the Lyman-$\alpha$ line, which in this context is found to be $\Delta \nu = 0.5 \nu_*/(1+z)$ [see Paper I and \citet{loeb1999}].
 This yields